zegami/zegami-cli/README.md

 zeg get dataset [dataset id] --project [Project Id] --token [API token]
 ```

 ## Update a data set
 Update an existing data set with new data.

+Note that when using against a collection the dataset id used should be the upload_dataset_id.
+This is different from the below imageset update which requires the dataset identifier known as dataset_id from the collection.
 ```
 zeg update dataset [dataset id] --project [Project Id] --config [path to configuration yaml] --token [API token]
 ```